Jota9352/Jota9352/README.md

 **José**
 > ʒoˈzɛ

-Currently learning C++ at college and Javascript, HTML5, CSS3.
-Did learn Python, but I'm not studying or practicing it anymore because isn't my currently goal - *even though I still have a passion for it*.
+Currently learning C++ at college and React by myself.
+I love working out at the gym and going to the theaters.